Joe4evr/Discord.Addons/src/Discord.Addons.MpGame/Documentation/8-SpecializedTypes.md

 * `Pile<TCard>`: This abstract collection is optimized for storing card types with various rules around how the cards are seen.
 If you are creating a game that uses cards, consider inheriting from `Pile<TCard>` so that the behavior is adequately specified.
+Any attempt to use a method that is outside of the specified behavior, will throw `InvalidOperationException`.
 ```cs
 internal class CardDeck : Pile<Card>
 {